Crispian Hollis: Episcopal career

-Hollis has been Chairman of the Catholic Media Trust and also Chairman of the Bishops' Committee for Europe.
-He served as a member of the Pontifical Council for Social Communications in the Vatican, as Chairman of the Bishops' Conference Department of Mission and Unity, Representative for the Bishops' Conference of the Churches Together in Britain and Ireland and a Member of IARCCUM (International Anglican Roman Catholic Committee for Unity and Mission).
+Hollis served for a time as a member of the Pontifical Council for Social Communications of the Roman Curia, He was Chairman of the Catholic Media Trust and also chaired the Bishops' Committee for Europe.
+He was Chairman of the Bishops' Conference Department of Mission and Unity, Representative for the Bishops' Conference of the Churches Together in Britain and Ireland and a Member of IARCCUM (International Anglican Roman Catholic Committee for Unity and Mission).
 He is said to enjoy cricket and golf and, in the family tradition, to take a keen interest in current affairs.

-Holy Trinity Monastery, East Hendred, a monastery of contemplative Benedictine nuns situated in the Vale of White Horse, Oxfordshire, and part of the Roman Catholic Diocese of Portsmouth was founded by Hollis in 2004.
+Following an announcement in 2002 by its abbess of a move of the Benedictine Stanbrook Abbey in Worcestershire, three members of the community, led by Sister Catherine Wybourne, "Digitalnun", rebelled and decided to form a separate more media-oriented community.
+They found support in Hollis who sanctioned their resettlement at Holy Trinity Monastery, East Hendred, situated in the Vale of White Horse, Oxfordshire, and part of the Roman Catholic Diocese of Portsmouth in 2004.